 Why is this happening?
 Here are five reasons.

 A classic marketing funnel has website visitor conversions within the top stage — and new customers at the bottom stage.

 To add more prospects to the top of the funnel, you need to drive more traffic toward un-gated content to, in turn, drive more people toward your gated content.

 One way to attract more website visitors is by consistently publishing valuable blog content for your audience.
 It’s also more important than ever to distribute your original content across multiple channels.

 Consider optimizing your landing page for search so that the page directly attracts more organic search visitors.

 2. You don’t have contextual calls to action

 Ideally, your blog content should include calls to action that relate to the content that the visitor just read.

-For example, if someone just read a blog post that compares three leading ERP brands and the call to action is download a CRM buyer’s checklist, the CTA is not contextual.
-A CTA for downloading an ERP buyer’s checklist would make a lot more sense.
+For example, if someone just read a blog post that compares three leading ERP brands and the call to action is to download a CRM buyer’s checklist, the CTA is not contextual.
+A CTA for downloading an ERP buyer’s checklist would make much more sense.

 3. Your forms require too much information from the visitor